martin-t/cvars/README.md

 Cvars also serves a slightly different purpose than inline_tweak and const-tweaker.
 It's meant to stay in code forever, even after releasing your game, to enable modding by your game's community.

 Finally, you might not need a specialized crate like cvars or inline_tweak at all.
 A lot of common wisdom in gamedev is wrong or outdated.
 What you need might be just a file containing RON or JSON which is loaded each frame and deserialized into a config struct.
-It'll be cached by the OS most of the time and nobody cares about a dropped frame during development after editing the file.
+It'll be cached by the OS most of the time and nobody minds a dropped frame during development after editing the file.

 ## Development